Climate Action Summit – Delivering a Net Zero Future

 About the Summit

-The Summit sessions will aim to answer several questions:
+The Summit sessions addressed several questions:

 - How can Nature-based Solutions and the Circular Economy facilitate the transition to net zero, and how can businesses implement them?